-IFRS 9, Financial instruments deals with classification and measurement of financial assets.
-The requirements of this standard represent a significant change from the existing requirements in IAS 39 in respect of financial assets.
-The standard contains two primary measurement categories for financial assets: amortized cost and fair value.
-A financial asset would be measured at amortized cost if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, and the asset's contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
-All other financial assets would be measured at fair value.
+IFRS 9, Financial instruments, deals with classification and measurement of financial assets and is effective for reporting periods beginning on or after January 1, 2018.
+The requirements of the standard represent a significant change from the existing requirements in IAS 39 in respect of financial assets.
+The standard contains three measurement categories for financial assets: amortized cost, fair value through OCI, and fair value through profit and loss.
+A financial asset would be measured at amortized cost if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, and the asset's contractual terms give rise on specified dates to cash flows that are solely payments or principal and interest on the principal outstanding.
+It is the Manager's opinion that the mortgage investments would continue to be measured at amortized cost.
+Financial liabilities will continue to be measured at amortized cost.